What is Happening in Vail Valley Fall 2022

 Is October a good time to go to Vail?

 With the summer crowds long gone and skiers still on their way, late fall tourists have Vail (and its super affordable hotel rates) to themselves.
-However, be prepared for frosty weather – average highs range from the low 50s to the mid-30s – without the guarantee of snow.
+However, be prepared for frosty weather – average highs range from the low 50s to the mid-30s – without a snow guarantee.
 Lots of sunshine is guaranteed!

 What is Vail like in October?